Topological posets and tropical phased matroids: Introduction

 \subsection{Geometric Posets and Main Theorem}

-A compact subset $C$ of a polyhedron $D$ has {\it trivial shape} if $C$ can be contracted to a point in any of its neighborhoods\footnote{This is an intrinsic property of $C$, independent of $D$.
-Note that when $C$ is contractible then $C$ has trivial shape, but trivial shape is more general: for example, the Topologist's Sine Curve in ${\R}^2$ has trivial shape but has two path components.} in $D$.
-5pt \begin{notation} When $(M,d)$ is a metric space, the space of non-empty compact subsets of $M$ with the Hausdorff metric is denoted by $cM$. \end{notation} 5pt A polyhedral $M$-poset $({\mathcal X},\leq ,{\mathcal T})$ is {\it geometric} if it has the following {\bf Additional Properties:} 5pt \begin{enumerate}[(1)] \item [A1]: When $r<s$ and $x\in X_r$, the set $x^{(s)}$ is compact and non-empty. \item [A2]: When $r<s$, the map $\pi _{r,s} \colon X_{r}\to cX_{s}$ defined by $x\mapsto x^{(s)}$ is continuous. \item [A3]: When $U\in {\mathcal U}_r$, $s>r$, and $y \in \overline U^{(s)}$, then $\{x\in {\overline U}\mid x<y\}$ has trivial shape\footnote{This implies that every $y$ has a predecessor $x$.}. \end{enumerate} 5pt Our goal in this paper is to prove the following theorem:
+\begin{Def} A compact subset $C$ of a polyhedron $D$ has {\it trivial shape} if $C$ can be contracted to a point in any of its neighborhoods\footnote{Shape Theory is discussed in Appendix \ref{appendix}.} in $D$. \end{Def} This is known to be an intrinsic property of $C$, independent of $D$.
+Note that when $C$ is contractible then $C$ has trivial shape, but trivial shape is more general: for example, the Topologist's Sine Curve in ${\R}^2$ has trivial shape but has two path components.
+5pt \begin{notation} When $(M,d)$ is a metric space, the space of non-empty compact subsets of $M$ with the Hausdorff metric is denoted by $cM$. \end{notation} 5pt \begin{Def} A polyhedral $M$-poset $({\mathcal X},\leq ,{\mathcal T})$ is {\it geometric} if, for each $r<s\in {\mathcal R}$ it has the following {\bf Additional Properties:} 5pt \begin{enumerate}[(1)] \item [A1]: When $x\in X_r$, the set $x^{(s)}$ is compact and non-empty. \item [A2]: The map $\pi _{r,s} \colon X_{r}\to cX_{s}$ defined by $x\mapsto x^{(s)}$ is continuous. \item [A3]: When $U\in {\mathcal U}_r$ and $y \in \overline U^{(s)}$, then $\{x\in {\overline U}\mid x<y\}$ has trivial shape\footnote{This implies that for every such $y$ there is some $x<y$.
+This is because the empty space does not have trivial shape.}. \end{enumerate} \end{Def} 5pt We note that ``geometric" only involves the Original topology. \begin{thm} When the $M$-poset ${\mathcal X}$ is geometric and carries the Up topology, the map $f \colon \Delta ({\mathcal X})\to {\mathcal X}$ is a weak homotopy equivalence. \end{thm} 5pt The discrete case of Theorem \ref{main} is due to McCord \cite{Mc2}.
+See Section \ref{discrete} for a discussion.
+5pt \begin{example} The Grassmann Posets $\mathcal{G}_{n}({\mathbb K})$ are geometric, so Theorem \ref{main} and Vassiliev's results give us the singular homology of ${\mathcal G}_{n}(\mathbb K)$ with the Up topology. \end{example}